 Partial hashing is a better option.
 Credential screening products that use a partial hash approach are preferred because they are more secure and protect a user’s privacy.
 In a partial hash approach, only part of the password hash will be used to check if the password has been compromised.
 For example, the software may use the first and last five characters of the password hash to check how secure the password is.
 This method protects the full password from being known, thereby vastly reducing vulnerability.

-As we did with NIST 800-63, we encourage everyone to read through the draft NIST Privacy Framework.
-We hope there is public contribution before the deadline to avoid debate after it is finalized.
-There is still a lot of discussion around the NIST password guidelines, but many organizations are leveraging the framework with success.
+We encourage everyone to read through the NIST Privacy Framework.
+There is still discussion around the NIST password guidelines, but many organizations are leveraging the framework with success.